stormrise/optionss/README.md

 `basket_arithmetic.py`    *(path, S1, S2, sigma1, sigma2, rho, r, T, K, option_type, variate)*

-For arithmetic option price, there is no closed-form formulas so we need to use **Monte Carlo** to simulate it.
+For arithmetic option price, there is no closed-form formulas so we need to use **Monte Carlo** to simulate the stock price.
 We use the method proved in assignment 2 (2.1)  to generate two random varibles with correlation coefficient σ.
 Then, similar to Asian option, we can calculate the basket option price (95% confidence interval) with or without control variate.

 $$
 B_a(t)={1\over n}\sum_{i=1}^nSi(t) \qquad n=2